rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

     List-Help: <http://www.postfix.org/lists.html>
     List-Unsubscribe: <mailto:majordomo@postfix.org>
     List-Subscribe: <mailto:majordomo@postfix.org>

     Jumping Mouse:
     > Wietse,
     > What do you mean by:   "(I warned you that it is VERY rudimentary.
     > There is no "DUNNO"special result value that forces a lookup
     > failure)."
 What does this look like in a real world scenario?
     > What are the potential drawbacks?

     I described a solution with configuration file examples.
 It does what it does: exclude two sender addresses with a nested if/endif construct.

     In an ideal world, this solution would be nicer.
 You would specify three rules: one rule for each excluded sender address, and one wild-card rule for everyone else.
 But the word is not ideal, and therefore I will not decribe the nicer solution in detail.

 	    Wietse

 Because each file represents a different message, disk operations such as reading, moving, and deleting these messages are simplified and much faster.
 For example, deleting the above message is as simple as deleting that file.
-Were we using the mbox format, we would first have to search the entire file to determine where the message begins and ends, then carefully removed those lines.
+Were we using the mbox format, we would first have to search the entire file to determine where the message begins and ends, then carefully remove those lines.
 Typically this involves copying the entire mbox into RAM, modifying it there, then overwriting the old mbox file.

 #### SMTP relay decisions

-Once upon a time when the Internet was young, anyone could relay mail through anyone else's server.
-It was a golden age for the Internet, when bytes were precious, fools were scarce, and spammers didn't exist.
-During that golden age, you sent mail simply by knowing the IP address of an open relay on the Internet.
-Then the spammers came.
-They used these open relays to inundate the Internet with advertisements for fake Viagra and charitable donations to Nigerian princes.
+In the early days of the Internet, anyone could relay mail through anyone else's server.
+You sent mail simply by knowing the IP address of an open relay on the Internet.
+Then spammers began to use these open relays to inundate the Internet with advertisements for fake Viagra and charitable donations to Nigerian princes.
 The world was shocked and ISPs began restricting access to port 25.
 The world has not yet recovered from this tragedy.
 Today, there are two principle methods for restricting mail relay: trusted hosts and authentication.

 Trusted Hosts is a term we will use in this document because there does not really appear to be a generic name for this method, and it fits